Cluster Software

 Software Containers

-NCShare provides the following containers for use on the the cluster: * Jupyter (get link from Mike) * RStudio (get link from Mike)
+NCShare provides the following containers for use on the cluster:

 Adding containers to NCShare